andrew-fraley/wisp-development-pipeline/README.md

 - The problems this project aims to solve is the systematic approach to developing a compliant IRS WISP that is custom tailored for smaller accounting and finacial firms.

-- I have developed this workflow pipeline after hdeveloping small financial/tax firms WISP and ongoing consulting to align my clients practices with the relevant regulatory standards.
+- I have developed this workflow pipeline based on my experience developing real-world financial/tax firm WISPs.
+It is meant to assist in streamlining my process and structurung a solid approach to ongoing consulting and security projects to better align my client's practices with the relevant regulatory standards.

 The Pipeline:
 1. Intake and Intial Consultation - Establish organization's current security posture